Our Faculty

 Selected publications

 Gates, Leslie.
-Forthcoming 2023.
+2023.
 Capitalist Outsiders: Oil’s Legacies in Mexico and Venezuela.
 Pittsburgh, PA: University of Pittsburgh Press, Pitt Latin American Series.

 Gates, Leslie C. and Mehmet Deniz.
 2019.
 “Puzzling Politics: A Methodology for Turning World-Systems Analysis Inside-Out.”
 Journal of World-Systems Research.
 Vol 25, Issue #1: 59-82.